Blog PCI Compliance Timeline: How Long Does It Take?

 • Smaller entities that process less than 20,000 payments.
 While these companies must remain PCI compliant at all times, they are not required to file reports.

-Clearly, the large corporations that qualify as level 1 entities possess systems environments and protective measures that are infinitely more complex than those of their smaller counterparts.
-As a result, it stands to reason that a PCI DSS compliance assessment for a level 1 firm would take much longer than would a much simpler compliance evaluation for a level 3 or 4 company.
+Clearly, the large corporations qualifying as level 1 entities possess systems environments and protective measures that are infinitely more complex than their smaller counterparts.
+As a result, a PCI DSS compliance assessment for a level 1 firm would take much longer than a much simpler compliance evaluation for a level 3 or 4 company.

 Adhering to the many requirements of PCI DSS is a complex process that means different things to different companies.
-In all cases, however, one fact remains true: avoiding the assessment is a bad idea that can lead to heavy fines and could even cause your company to be barred from accepting electronic payments.
-In terms of time, the PCI compliance process can last anywhere from one day to two weeks depending on the complexity of your systems, the size of your company, and how long you take to complete the self-assessment.
+In all cases, however, one fact remains true: avoiding the assessment is a bad idea that can lead to heavy fines and even bar your company from accepting electronic payments.
+The PCI compliance process can take from one day to two weeks, depending on your systems, company size, and the time you take to do the self-assessment.

-Once you have done so, you will go through a PCI compliance scan and send the results to your merchant bank, which passes it on to the Payment Card Industry.
-While compliance may seem like just one more unnecessary bureaucratic ordeal, the data protection and assurance it provides to you and your customers is actually worth their weight in gold.
+Once you have done so, you will undergo a PCI compliance scan and send the results to your merchant bank, which will pass them on to the payment card industry.
+While compliance may seem like just one more unnecessary bureaucratic ordeal, the data protection and assurance it provides to you and your customers are worth their weight in gold.